emqx/cloud-docs/en_US/deployments/tls_ssl.md

   - 1024 bit RSA (RSA_1024)
   - 2048 bit RSA (RSA_2048)

-- Certificate (including certificate chain, if applicable): We only support uploading certificates in **x509** format. **Please merge your certificate (.crt or .pem) and any related certificate chain files into one file and upload it**.
-If your certificate is issued by an certificate authority, it is important to include the certificate chain to ensure that it is correctly recognized.
+- Certificate (including certificate chain, if applicable): The EMQX Platform supports uploading certificates in **x509** format. **Please merge your certificate (.crt or .pem) and any related certificate chain files into one file and upload it**.
+If your certificate is issued by a certificate authority, it is important to include the certificate chain to ensure that it is correctly recognized.
 - The certificate must be valid.
 The certificate cannot be imported within **60 days** before the beginning and end of the validity period.

 - The certificate, private key and certificate chain must use **PEM encoding**.